 CDISC creates clarity in clinical research by convening a global community to develop and advance data standards of the highest quality.
 Required by the United States Food and Drug Administration (FDA) and Japan’s Pharmaceuticals and Medical Devices Agency (PMDA) and adopted by the world’s leading research organizations, CDISC standards enable the accessibility, interoperability, and reusability of data.
 With the help of CDISC standards, the entire research community can maximize the value of data for more efficient and meaningful research that has invaluable impact on global health.

 The TransCelerate Common SAE Fields team transitioned its work to CDISC’s CDASH SAE Standard team who proceeded with the development of an industry standard surrounding SAE data collection.
-Eventually, this SAE standard will serve as an update to the existing CDASH SAE Supplement v1.0.
+This SAE standard serves as an update to the existing CDASH SAE Supplement v1.0.
 Information concerning CDISC’s standard development process is detailed in the table below.

 The Common SAE Fields Team transitioned its assets to CDISC as part of its project plan.
 CDISC used these as inputs to better inform their project scope.

-The CDASH Standard Development team is currently developing a draft standard surrounding SAE reporting.
+The CDASH Standard Development team developed a draft standard surrounding SAE reporting.

-After completing development of the draft SAE reporting standard, a public review period will be held to gather industry feedback.
+After completing development of the draft SAE reporting standard, a public review period was held to gather industry feedback.

-Following the public review period, the CDASH Standards team will finalize the industry standard and prepare for release.
+Following the public review period, the CDASH Standards team finalized the industry standard and prepared for release.